 I call it The Millennial Plan because it works for anyone of any age…

-If your total monthly income as you project it beyond the end of your current working life isn’t enough to support the lifestyle you want in the overseas destination that has your attention, you’ll need to supplement it, right?
+If your total monthly income, as you project it beyond the end of your current working life, isn’t enough to support the lifestyle you want in the overseas destination that has your attention, you’ll need to supplement it, right?

 The point of taking off for some beautiful, exotic overseas haven is to escape work-a-day life, not to reproduce it.
-The good news is that, while it’s difficult to get a job as a foreigner in most of the world, it’s easier than it’s been at any other time in history for an individual to generate his own cash flow.
+The good news is that, while it’s difficult to get a job as a foreigner in most of the world, it’s easier than it’s been at any other time in history for an individual to generate their own cash flow.